 I had a lovely meal last night at the recently opened Sardine restaurant.
-Located at 15 Micawber Street N1, it’s just off City Road in the Old Street vicinity.
+It’s located at 15 Micawber Street N1, just off City Road in the Old Street vicinity.
 Alex Jackson, protégé of Stevie Parle (Dock Kitchen, Rotorino and Craft London), opened this eatery only last week.
 They dish up good honest food inspired by the regions of Provence, Languedoc, parts of northern Spain and Italy.
 With simple ingredients and Southern French wood-fire cooking, it’s a winning combination.
-If you’re looking for restaurants near Old Street or places to eat near City Road book yourself a table at Sardine restaurant.
+If you’re looking for restaurants near Old Street or places to eat near City Road, book yourself a table at Sardine restaurant.

 Sardine Restaurant Menu

-This eatery is open all day for breakfast, lunch and dinner.
+The eatery is open all day for breakfast, lunch and dinner.
 The dishes are simple with few ingredients and rustic in presentation.
-The menu is limited but our party of four (two meat eaters, a fish eater and vegetarian) all found something to enjoy.
-You can order a few snacks to get you started.
+The menu is limited, but our party of four (two meat-eaters, a fish eater and a vegetarian) all found something to enjoy.
+Order a few snacks to get you started.
 The broad bean toast was yummy, with garlic and mushed broad beans smothered over toast.
-It was very comforting and homely.
-However, if you order this you can do without the bread and butter because it’s similar but obviously without the broad beans!

 Broad Bean Toast

-The plate of saucisse seche, which is French dry cured sausage, was ordered by Robin who raved about it.
-Homeboy tried the radishes with crème fraiche and bottaga which is salted cure fish roe.
-This was a nice summery dish to start with.
-Otherwise you can order the onion and anchovy tart or olives.
+The plate of saucisse seche, which is French dry-cured sausage, was ordered by Robin who raved about it.
+Homeboy tried the radishes with crème Fraiche and bottarga which is salted cured fish roe.
+It was a beautiful summery dish to start with.
+Otherwise, you can order the onion and anchovy tart or olives.

-For starters there are five options.
-I tried the Soupe au Pistou which is similar to pesto ingredients but without the pine nuts.
+For starters, there are five options.
+I tried the Soupe au Pistou, which is similar to pesto ingredients but without the pine nuts.
 It was very hearty with pieces of courgette and pasta included.
-Robin and Ness both had the roast quail with warm olive sauce which they thoroughly enjoyed.
-This small bird offers up a rich chicken come gamey taste if you haven’t eaten it before.
-Other dishes included a niscoise with artichoke, egg, tuna and tomatoes.
-There was a pork and veal stuffed tomato and clams with peas and French dry cured sausage.
+Robin and Ness both had the roast quail with a warm olive sauce which they thoroughly enjoyed.
+This small bird offers up a rich chicken come gamey taste.
+Other dishes included a niçoise with artichoke, egg, tuna and tomatoes.
+There were pork and veal stuffed tomato and clams with peas and French dry-cured sausage.

 Roast Quail with Warm Olive Sauce

 There were five mains.
-I went for the only veggie option which thankfully wasn’t tofu!
-It was girolles with grilled polenta, crème fraiche and spinach.
+I went for the only veggie option, which thankfully wasn’t tofu!
+It was girolles with grilled polenta, crème Fraiche and spinach.
 Girolles are golden chanterelles, a fungus (mushroom) with a funnel shape and meaty texture.
-The polenta was crispy on the outside which I love.
-The combination with the girolles and spinach was awesome.
-I thought this was a great vegetarian option, very satisfying indeed!
+The polenta was crispy on the outside, which I love.
+The combination with the girolles and spinach was excellent.
+I thought this was a great vegetarian option, it was very satisfying indeed!